tonyye99/loyalty_demo/README.md

 9. Add items to cart in `/cart/{id}/items` route.
 10. Checkout the cart in `/cart/checkout` route.
 The stripe checkout session will be created and return as response.
 11. Stripe local webhook server is needed to run before completing checkout session.
 So in another terminal run `stripe listen --forward-to localhost:8080/order/webhook/success`.
 Make sure you have stipe cli installed.
 12. Go to that checkout session url in browser to complete the payment.
 Just use test card number 4242 4242 4242 4242.
-Order will be created in database with calculated points.
+Order will be created in database with calculated points and customer will be rewarded if they are eligible (set `eligible_to_redeem_points` to true).
 13. The other endpoints such as points transfer, product CRUD can be explored in the shared postman collection.